Impact Image

 MPA Dual Degrees

-LMU MPA-Mscj DUAL Degree Program
+LMU MPA-MSCJ Combined Degree Program

-The LMU MPA-MSCJ Dual Degree program combines the core requirements and electives for the Master of Science in Criminal Justice and MPA programs to allow students to achieve both graduate degrees concurrently.
+The LMU MPA-MSCJ Combined Degree program combines the core requirements and electives for the Master of Science in Criminal Justice and MPA programs to allow students to achieve both graduate degrees concurrently.
 The total number of credit hours required for completion of this dual degree program is 51 credit hours (cr).

 - CRIM 505, 506, 510, 512 = 12 credits